lpenz/gkrellexec/README.md

-= Installation =
+## Installation

+### Debian

+gkrellexec's debian package is kept in https://packagecloud.io/lpenz/lpenz.
+Follow the link for installation instructions.

+### Manually

-To build it, just run //make//. gkrellm's header files must be installed.
+To build it, just run *make*. gkrellm's header files must be installed.

-To install, you can either run //make install// so that it is copied to the default ``/usr/lib/gkrellm2``; or you can copy gkrellexec.so to ``$HOME/.gkrellm2/plugins``.
+To install, you can either run *make install* so that it is copied to the default ``/usr/lib/gkrellm2`` or you can copy gkrellexec.so to ``$HOME/.gkrellm2/plugins``.

-= Configuration =
+## Configuration

 Enable it in gkrellm's plugin configuration.

 On the plugins's configuration screen, there is a tab for each process with the configurable options.
 The process is disabled if it has no name.
-The shell command is run with ///bin/sh -c "**command**"//, so that shell syntax is fully available.
+The shell command is run with ``/bin/sh -c "<command>"``, so that shell syntax is fully available.

-= TODO =
+## TODO

 - Improve configuration screen layout: align, enlarge command line text box.
 - Change status indicator from a char to a pixmap - use network pixmaps?
 - Allow configurable number of processes.